777 (Key! and Kenny Beats album): Background

 Key! and Kenny Beats first met at a recording studio in Hollywood.
 After being impressed by Kenny Beats' production on Lil Wop's Wopavelli 3 and Hoodrich Pablo Juan's South Dark, Key! pushed the idea of a collaborative album between the two.
 Originally scheduled to have seven tracks (hence the title), they ended with over sixty songs by the end of their recording sessions, which would be dialed back to the final fifteen.

 The album's recording took place at Kenny Beats' Burbank studio, nicknamed "The Cave", between November 2017 and early 2018.
 Preceding the album was Key! and Kenny Beats' single "Ice Scream Hello!" in January 2018, which was intended to be on the album but was instead released for free over concerns about its Björk sample.

-Reception
+Critical reception

 Nazuk Kochhar, writing for The Fader, praised 777 as an "undeniably great album that hits from top to bottom".
 Mehan Jayasuriya of Pitchfork called 777 a "breezy, streamlined record that places Key!'s easygoing personality front-and-center".